 - C1.
 A site analysis is to be prepared in accordance with section 3.1 of this DCP to accompany any development application over this site.
 In addition to the standard criteria, additional information such as the obstacle limitation surface (OLS) and airport ANEF contours should also be documented. - C2.
 Development application documentation is to include: - i.
 Subdivision and staging plan of the whole site demonstrating the proposed structure layout including internal road layout, carparking areas, building footprints, landscape areas as well as future potential links to surrounding to Airport Precinct 2 as identified under the Tweed Urban and Employment Land Release Strategy (TUELRS) and Lot 2 DP 589967 to the south of the site. - ii.
 Indicative building envelopes including footprints, heights and setbacks over future staged sites. - iii.
+Identification of 10m buffer to southern boundary with residential land uses and 5.0m buffer to western boundary with waste water treatment plant. - iv.
 Points of access and egress including service vehicle movement, circulation, pathways, car parking and bus stop(s).
-This should include: - Singular point of access off Parkes Drive (north western corner) with one way service vehicle egress from existing Wollemi Place unless otherwise consented to by the RMS; - Establishing a service access road around the perimeter separate from normal vehicle access and circulation; - iv.
+This should include: - Singular point of access off Parkes Drive (north western corner) with one way service vehicle egress from existing Wollemi Place unless otherwise consented to by the RMS; - Establishing a service access road around the perimeter separate from normal vehicle access and circulation;

+- v.
 Public domain and landscape plan.
-This should: - Establish strong landscape address along Rose Street and Parkes Drive and entry features at key access points to Parkes Drive (Wollumi Place and Parkes Drive); - Incorporate landscape buffers to the southern boundary (at least 10m) and western boundaries (at least 5m);

-- Incorporate street trees lining internal access roads and integrated within car park design for shade and visual amenity; - Incorporate a pedestrian network connecting buildings, car parking areas and key outdoor amenity areas; - Incorporate pedestrian pathways within the car parking areas to enable safe movement of pedestrians with trolleys and bulky goods between the stores and car park; - Incorporate water sensitive urban design treatments to the car parking areas to assist with stormwater infiltration and offset the large amounts of hardstand across the site; - Creating an open space or public amenity area for employees and visitors alike.
-This space should be appropriately embellished with landscaping, shade structures, BBQ, seats, tables, water, lighting, electrical supply. - C5.
-Large floor plate development to incorporate appropriate roof form (which may include varying roof heights) and building form articulation to reduce the amenity impacts such as overshadowing to the south and to result in a higher quality built form outcome. - C6.
-Incorporate public domain area and smaller scale built form elements to main (front) elevation of large floor plate store (cafe, BBQ stand, child minding space etc); - C7.
+This should: - Establish strong landscape address along Rose Street and Parkes Drive and entry features at key access points to Parkes Drive (Wollumi Place and Parkes Drive); - Incorporate landscape buffers to the southern boundary (at least 10m) and western boundaries (at least 5m); - Incorporate street trees lining internal access roads and integrated within car park design for shade and visual amenity; - Incorporate a pedestrian network connecting buildings, car parking areas and key outdoor amenity areas; - Incorporate pedestrian pathways within the car parking areas to enable safe movement of pedestrian movements with trolleys and bulky goods between store and car park; - Incorporate water sensitive urban design treatments to the car parking areas to assist with stormwater infiltration and offset the large amounts of hardstand across the site; - Creating an open space or public amenity area for employees and visitors alike.
+This space should be appropriately embellished with landscaping, shade structures, BBQ, seats, tables, water, lighting, electrical supply. - C6.
+Large floor plate development to incorporate appropriate roof form (which may include varying roof heights) and building form articulation to reduce the amenity impacts such as overshadowing to the south and to result in a higher quality built form outcome. - C7.
+Incorporate public domain area and smaller scale built form elements to main (front) elevation of large floor plate store (cafe, BBQ stand, child minding space etc); - C8.
 Only two pylon signs to a maximum of 12m high across the site, and one multi- business sign at the main entrance to the site.
 Large scale branding or signage along the buildings elevations is not permitted.
-The use of the existing outdoor cinema screen is not to be used for signage or advertising. - C8.
-Any application for development over the site must be accompanied by a traffic study demonstrating the ability for the proposal to be accommodated by existing and or proposed road works to the satisfaction of Council and RMS. - C9.
+The use of the existing outdoor cinema screen is not to be used for signage or advertising. - C9.
+Any application for development over the site must be accompanied by a traffic study demonstrating the ability for the proposal to be accommodated by existing and or proposed road works to the satisfaction of Council and RMS. - C10.
 Car parking rates can be reduced by 30% where it can be justified that a number of different business park uses in successive stages of the whole of site development can co-locate or share car parking spaces between users / visitors.